 Even if a brand has neither an official account nor a shop selling its products on Xiaohongshu, it could still be very beneficial to leverage this app to engage Chinese consumers.
 Working with KOLs and KOCs is crucial in China since Chinese consumers assume that online influencers are more trustworthy than “official” ads; that makes a positive word of mouth more impactful in China than in the West.

 The importance of KOL marketing in China is not going to depart anytime soon.
 However, as Chinese consumers are increasingly sensitive to authenticity, KOC marketing is becoming more crucial, and often gets more value for money than KOL marketing.
 KOCs, which are key-opinion-consumers, are the micro-influencers of China.
-The benefits of collaborating with KOCs on Xiaohongshu, is that they are more authentic, they are more loyal to a brand, and much less expensive.
+The benefits of collaborating with KOCs on Little Red Book in China is that they are more authentic, they are more loyal to a brand, and much less expensive.
 However, a KOC’s influence is minimal compared to a KOL.
 The below infographic weighs the pros and cons of KOLs and KOCs.

 If you decide to collaborate with a KOL, find the right person, whose image is compatible with your brand and whose followers are your target groups.
 The simplest way to reach out to a KOL is by sending them free samples of your product.
 Regarding the KOLs’ classification and costs, following analysis from Daxue Consulting can be helpful as an orientation.
 (Click on the link to view the full report about Chinese KOLs)